hubivory/IvoryHub/INSTRUCTIONS.md

 - [ ] Settings tab with menu controls (always last tab)
 - [ ] Game added to IvoryHub.luau loader with correct PlaceId(s)
 - [ ] No game names anywhere in the UI
+- [ ] Make sure that YOU HAVE TESTED THE ENTIRE SCRIPT, MADE SURE EVERYTHING WORKS AND YOU HAVE ADDED EVERY SINGLE POSSIBLE FEATURE.